rami3l/pacaptr/README.md

 `pacapt` is a wrapper for many package managers with pacman-style command syntax.

+_Note: To start with, we choose to focus on `homebrew`.
+Support for more package managers will be added Soon™._

 Use one syntax to rule them all!

 ## Warning: WIP

 This is an experimental port of [icy/pacapt] in Golang.
-We chose Golang for better readability, better testing, and hopefully without loss of portability.
+We choose Golang for better readability, better testing, and hopefully without loss of portability.

-Now the implementations of different package managers are all placed in `dispatch` package, and we're implementing `homebrew` to start with.
+Now the implementations of different package managers are all placed in `dispatch` package, with names like `impl_xxx.go`.

 To play along at home: